Saturday, March 7, 2026

 1969 - Soratobu Yuureisen (Flying Phantom Ship) - FHD release from Tribute.

 1970 - Chibiko Remi to Meiken Capi - planned.
-SD source available.
+SD source encoded.
 Translator needed.

 1970 - Kaitei 3-man Mile.
 SD and HD releases from Orphan.